sreenigsd/cheetah/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of FABRICS will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of the framework are generally slower to be accepted.

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your changes to FABRICS in the Merge Request of your forked project and start writing code.
+* Suggest your changes to the framework in the (Merge) Pull Request of your forked project and start writing code.

 * Do not open an issue on JIRA until you have collected positive feedback about the change.
-All changes to FABRICS code must be recorded in JIRA.
+All changes to Cheetah code must be recorded in JIRA.
 Changes will not be accepted without a corresponding ticket in JIRA.

 #### **Do you have questions about the source code?**

-* Ask any question about how to use FABRICS in the [DevOps Jive Site](https://social.intra.corpintra.net/groups/mbfs-devops).
+* Ask any question about how to use CHEETAH in the [Support Site](https://confluence.sreenidhi-gsd.com/display/CHEETAH)

-#### **Do you want to contribute to the FABRICS documentation?**
+#### **Do you want to contribute to the CHEETAH documentation?**

-FABRICS is open to volunteer effort.
-We encourage you to pitch in and [join the team](https://social.intra.corpintra.net/groups/mbfs-devops)
+CHEETAH is open to volunteer effort.
+We encourage you to pitch in and [join the team](https://confluence.sreenidhi-gsd.com/display/CHEETAH)

 Thanks! :heart: :heart: :heart:

-DevOps Team
+- Gundlupet Sreenidhi